asamuzaK/withExEditor/README.md

 * If enabled, notifies when an error occurs on the host.

-### Access Key

-* Access key used in the context menu.
-Access key can be any key from `A` to `Z`.
-* NOTE: Accesskey in context menu is not implemented in Gecko browsers yet.

 ### Execute The Editor Directly

 * Keyboard shortcut to execute the editor without going through the context menu.
 In the input field, press the combination of keys such as `Ctrl+Shift+U`.